 Pavilion invigilators: Evaldas Alekna, Ugnė Balsytė, Aistė Jančiūtė, Rūta Kairytė, Agnė Kuprytė, Austėja Masliukaitė, Justina Mykolaitytė, Augustas Lapinskas, Justė Litinskaitė, Daniel Monteagudo Garcia, Martynas Norvaišas, Salomėja Petronytė, Tadas Rubys, Izabelė Sauserytė, Greta Slivskytė, Laima Stasiulionytė, Karolina Zakarauskaitė, Akvilė Zarankaitė, Anton Zolotenkov

 Web Development: Asger Behncke Jacobsen

-Towel design: MUKU
+Towel and bag design: MUKU